diagridio/catalyst-samples/pub_sub/java/README.md

 - **appID Configuration Reversion**: The `appId` configuration, which was temporarily pointing to the CLI tunnel for local development, will revert to its original value.
 This means that any external interactions with the `appId` will no longer be directed to your local machine.

-If you prefer, you can also manually stop the applications by pressing `CTRL + C` in the terminal where the `dev` command is running.
-This action will halt the applications but will preserve the network tunnel and `appId` configuration.
-This is useful if you anticipate restarting the local applications shortly after.
-By preserving the tunnel and configuration, you can quickly resume operations without needing to re-establish the connection or reconfigure the `appId`.
+Alternatively, use `CTRL + C` in the terminal.
+This stops applications but retains the network tunnel and `appId` configuration, useful if you plan to restart the applications soon.

----

 ## Clean Up Cloud Resources

-After completing your development and testing, it's a good practice to clean up the cloud resources you've provisioned to avoid incurring unnecessary costs and to maintain a tidy environment.

-- **Delete Individual appIds**: If you only want to remove specific appIds without affecting other resources, you can delete them individually:
+Clean up the cloud resources:

+- Delete specific appIds:

 ```bash
 diagrid appid delete checkout